 - Additional Costs.
 In some situations, finance charges and taxes must be considered as part of the life cycle costing analysis process.
 Non-monetary costs such as improved occupant comfort and increased worker productivity as a result of efficient systems should also be accounted for, but are difficult to associate with an exact monetary value.

 Our life cycle costing analysis service is designed to provide you with the answers you need to plan for the future.
-Contact LKPB Engineers to learn more about our full-service mechanical and electrical engineering services.
+Contact LKPB Engineers, an IMEG Company to learn more about our full-service mechanical and electrical engineering services.